CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Meta-Heuristic_Optimization_Methods/swarmIntelligence.md

-#Swarm Intelligence - Artifical Intelligence
+# Swarm Intelligence - Artificial Intelligence

 **Swarm Intelligence** is a collective behavior of self-organized systems

-Independant entities following very simple rules can produce something quite complex
+Independent entities following very simple rules can produce something quite complex

 Swarm intelligence systems consist of a population of **agents**